The Emergent Church Apostasy

 How can a person engage it without becoming polluted themselves?

 The directives of 'social-action' and 'social-justice' are about making the world a better place.
 This is the same ideology held by occultists of moving towards a man-made utopia.
 'Social-activism' sounds good and noble because it has initiatives to feed the hungry and help the poor.
-However, the deception is in the philosophy of build God’s kingdom on our self-righteous efforts.
+However, the deception is in their self-righteous efforts.

-True faith in Christ is not about holding hands with false religions.
+True faith in God is not about holding hands with false religions.

 When the Israelites abandoned God and worshipped the golden calf, they too turned back to the ancient mystery religions of Babylon.
 Because of their rebellion, most did not enter into the Promised Land.

 The Emergent Church system endorses many forms of worship that have their origins in paganism and mysticism.
-When applying the standard of God's word to these practices, it is clear that God gives no allowance for practices such as evangelical monasticism, lectio devina, labyrinth prayer, centring prayer, yoga, stations of the cross, incense, icons, rituals, candles, chanting prayers, breath prayers and many other forms of mysticism.
+When applying the standard of God's word to these practices, it is clear that He gives no allowance for practices such as evangelical monasticism, lectio devina, labyrinth prayer, centring prayer, yoga, stations of the cross, incense, icons, rituals, candles, chanting prayers, breath prayers and many other pagan worship forms.

-Biblical precedence reveals that the Emergent Church is not the genuine faith of following the way of Christ, but an ideology that promotes corrupt, pagan forms of worship that exalts the antichrist spirit.
+God's precedence reveals that the Emergent Church is not the genuine faith, but an ideology that promotes corrupt, pagan forms of worship that exalts man.

-In 1965, the Vatican Council II joined itself with the aesthetic and meditational practices of paganism by trying to reach a state of illumination through human effort and 'divine' help.
+In 1965, the Vatican Council II joined itself with the aesthetic and meditational pagan practices by trying to reach a state of illumination through human effort and 'divine' help.

 On March 20th - 22nd 2009 in Albuquerque, New Mexico an Emergent Church conference took place.
 The promotional piece on the website stated,